 D. Medical Loss Ratio Rebates Required Pursuant to the Public Health Service Act

-The Company did not have any medical loss ratios required pursuant to the Public Health Service Act in 2018 or 2017.
+The Company did not have any medical loss ratio rebates required pursuant to the Public Health Service Act in 2019 or 2018.

 E. Risk Sharing Provisions of the Affordable Care Act (ACA)